Hadronic form factors in QCD and the incompleteness problem in the time-like region: Analyticity and sum rules

 where $F(t)$ is the FF and $|H(p)\rangle$ the hadronic state.
 For conserved currents, $F(0)$ is usually known from symmetry requirements and the associated Ward-Takahashi identities.
 Due to crossing, $F(t)$ is analytic in the complex $t$-plane, except for branch cuts along the positive real axis above $t>s_{\rm th}$, corresponding to the lowest threshold production with suitable quantum numbers.
 QCD implies a set of rigurous sum rules based on the asymptotic behavior in the deep space-like region $q^2 = -Q^2 \to \infty$, characterized by the running coupling constant and its analytical extrapolation to the complex plane $q^2 = |s| e^{i\,{\rm arg} (s)}$, with $ 0 \le {\rm arg} (s) < 2 \pi$:

 For most cases, one- or two-gluon exchange implies the asymptotics~\cite{Lepage:1979zb,Lepage:1979za}

 Consequently, $ \lim_{|s| \to \infty} F(s) = 0$.\footnote{These are leading order contributions, whose proportionality constants are, in general, scale- and scheme-dependent.
-Higher order contributions are not well converging for the currently available range in measurements.} The point $s=s_{\rm th}$ marks the origin of a branch cut, which goes up to $s \to \infty \pm i \epsilon$ with a discontinuity ${\rm Disc} F(s) = 2 i {\rm Im} F(s)$.
+Higher order contributions are not well converging for the currently available range in measurements.
+Moreover, the onset of pQCD may happen at extremely large momenta (see e.g. Ref.~\cite{RuizArriola:2008sq,Ananthanarayan:2012tn} for the pion charge FF.)} The point $s=s_{\rm th}$ marks the origin of a branch cut, which goes up to $s \to \infty \pm i \epsilon$ with a discontinuity ${\rm Disc} F(s) = 2 i {\rm Im} F(s)$.
 Cauchy's theorem applied to a closed contour encircling the branch cut, yields an {\it unsubtracted} dispersion relation (DR) of the form

 This sum rule implies that the knowledge of the process $J\to H\bar{H}$ from the lowest (possibly unphysical) threshold up to infinity allows one to compute $F(0)$ directly.\footnote{This a {\it prediction} when normalization is not protected by symmetry.
 Prominent cases are the magnetic moments or the Druck-term, $D(0)$, of the nucleon.} In addition, we also have the SCSRs